Comparison of butterflies and moths: Time of activity

 Most moths are nocturnal or crepuscular while most butterflies are diurnal.
 There are however exceptions, including the spectacular Uraniidae or sunset moths.
 A few species, such as the male European/North American spongy moth, fly during both day and night in search of the females, which are flightless.

 Resting posture

 Moths usually rest with their wings spread out to their sides.
 Butterflies frequently fold their wings above their backs when they are perched although they will occasionally "bask" with their wings spread for short periods (several types of Swallowtail butterflies tend to frequently rest with their wings spread when in sunlight).
 However, some butterflies, like the skippers, may hold their wings either flat, or folded, or even in-between (the so-called "jet plane" position) when perched.

-Most moths also occasionally fold their wings above their backs when they are in a certain spot (like when there is no room to fully spread their wings).
+Most moths also occasionally fold their wings above their backs when there is no room to fully spread their wings.

 A sometimes confusing family can be the Geometridae (such as the winter moth) because the adults often rest with their wings folded vertically.
 These moths have thin bodies and large wings like many butterflies but may be distinguished easily by structural differences in their antennae (e.g. bipectinate).